jharkawat/Projects/README.md

 # VisGraph
-A software based on JGraphEd for visualising aswell as implementing standard graph based algorithm A software based on JGraphEd for visualising as well as implementing standard graph based algorithm
+A software based on JGraphEd for visualising as well as implementing standard graph based algorithm.

 #### Development Platform
 *Frontend*: Python with PyQt4 for GUI development